rancher/elemental-docs/versioned_docs/version-1.4/installation.md

 ## Overview

 Elemental stack provides OS management using OCI containers and Kubernetes.
-The Elemental stack installation encompasses the installation of the <Vars name="elemental_operator_name" /> into the management cluster and the creation and use of Elemental Teal installation media to provide the OS into the Cluster Nodes.
+The Elemental stack installation encompasses the installation of the <Vars name="elemental_operator_name" /> into the management cluster and the creation and use of installation media to provide the OS into the Cluster Nodes.
 See [Architecture](architecture.md) section to read about the interaction of the components.

 The installation configuration is mostly applied and set as part of the registration process.
 The registration process is done by the `elemental-register` (the <Vars name="elemental_operator_name" /> client part)